A.K.A. RCD (Residual Current Device) or ELCB (Earth Leakage Circuit Breaker)

 In QLD and VIC it is mandatory for all rental properties to have Safety Switches installed and NSW should be following suit.

-- There must be an Earth Stake installed as close to the switchboard as possible and in an area where the soil remains moist.
+- There must be an Earth Stake installed as close to the main switchboard as possible and in an area where the soil remains moist, and a correct size earth cable installed in between.

 - There must be an earth cable installed to all lighting and power outlets/switches/fittings.